 In this tutorial you will find everything you need to enable desktop compositing on the Longhorn builds that support it.
 I’d like to note that I am writing this tutorial with VMware workstation in mind.
 As such, all drivers provided on this page are meant for use with VMware.
 At the bottom of this page you’ll find a list of builds that have working desktop compositing.
 For each of these build I will list the combination of VMware version and display driver that worked for me.

-Most of you will probably be aware of some of the hidden view options available throughout the Longhorn builds.
+Most of you will probably be aware of some hidden view options available throughout the Longhorn builds.
 These views are commonly known as “Carousel” and “Panorama”.
 The latter is often also called “Phodeo”.
 Enabling the 3D view-mode as well as one of these hidden views causes a DirectX rendered view to appear instead of the familiar plain 2D view.
 The DirectX powered view features all sorts of animation to spice up the browsing experience.

 Here it is.
 6 minutes of Hillel Cooperman introducing Longhorn to the public during Bill Gates' keynote on 27 October 2003 at PDC ‘03 in Los Angeles.
 Originally this demo was cut from the footage from Bill Gates’ keynote that was published online at Channel9.
 I found bits and bops of the footage scattered over the web and decided to put them together in one large video.
-I complemented some of the original footage with videos by Paul Thurrott.
+I complemented some original footage with videos by Paul Thurrott.

 Multiple patents were filed by Microsoft for this sensational effect.
 One of the patents shows some detailed screens of what Phodeo is supposed to look like.
-These images closely resemble some of the concepts shown by Hillel Cooperman at PDC ‘03, but are, in fact, not the same.
+These images closely resemble some concepts shown by Hillel Cooperman at PDC ‘03, but are, in fact, not the same.
 Where the user in Hillel’s demo was Jim, the user in this concept is called Steven.
-Also note that in the image below the window frame is visible, clearly identifying this as a mock-up created in Macromedia Director with the title “timeline demo’.
+Also note that in the image below the window frame is visible, clearly identifying this as a mock-up created in Macromedia Director with the title “timeline demo”.